-"Supplier of Gaming Goods and Services" means any Person who manufactures, sells, leases, distributes, supplies or makes modifications to, any Gaming Device of the Tribe and all Persons holding any direct or indirect financial interest in such Gaming Device Supplier.
+"Gaming Device Supplier" means any Person who manufactures, sells, leases, distributes, supplies or makes modifications to, any Gaming Device of the Tribe and all Persons holding any device or indirect financial interest in such Gaming Device Supplier.

 "Gaming Establishment" means any premises where Gaming is operated or conducted on the Tribe's Reservation, and includes all buildings, improvements, appurtenances, equipment and facilities used or maintained in connection with such gaming.